Rak256/Neural-Network-/README.md

 ### The Derivative of a Scalar With Respect To a Matrix

-The derivative of a scalar function with respect to a matrix creates a matrix of the same dimensions, where each i-jth element of that new matrix is the partial derivative of the function with respect to the i-jth entry of the original matrix.
+The derivative of a scalar function with respect to a matrix creates a matrix of the same dimensions, where each i-jth element of that new matrix is the partial derivative of the function with respect to the i-jth element of the original matrix.
 For some scalar function f(A) where A is a matrix with arbritrary elements aᵢⱼ, this is illustrated below:

 <img width="919" height="408" alt="image" src="https://github.com/user-attachments/assets/4ba0a21c-faf0-496e-91f0-780f051f93e5" />